What is Project Sequencing?

 Capital Budgeting Process

 Some projects are implemented in a certain order or sequence, so investing in a project creates an option to invest in future projects.
-For example, if a project generates profit, it establishes the option to invest in another project in the future.
+For example, if a certain project generates profit, then it establishes the option to invest in another project in the future.
 On the other hand, the company can decide not to invest in the next project if the current one is not profitable.

 Importance of Project Evaluation and Sequencing